sourcefrog/cargo-mutants/README.md

 * Mutated functions could discard all parameters to avoid strict warnings about them being unused.
 (I haven't seen any crates yet that enforce this.)

-## Hard-to-test cases

-Some functions don't cause a test suite failure if emptied, but also cannot be removed.
-For example, functions to do with managing caches or that have other performance side effects.

-Ideally, these should be tested, but doing so in a way that's not flaky can be difficult. cargo-mutants can help in a few ways:

-* It helps to at least highlight to the developer that the function is not covered by tests, and so should perhaps be treated with extra care, or tested manually.
-* A `#[mutants::skip]` annotation can be added to suppress warnings and explain the decision.
-* Sometimes these effects can be tested by making the side-effect observable with, for example, a counter of the number of memory allocations or cache misses/hits.

 ## How it works

 The basic approach is: